wandb/weave/docs/docs/guides/core-types/media.md

 ## Images

-Here is an example of logging an image with the OpenAI DALL-E API.
+Logging type: `PIL.Image`.
+Here is an example of logging an image with the OpenAI DALL-E API:

 ```python
 import weave